 - Schwalbe is now offering up a “Delta Cruiser Plus” which offers more flat protection at about $10 more a tire.
 They have it in cream and black.
 I haven’t had any experience with this tire, and may try it out when I want more cream ones.
 But I feel that the regular Delta Cruisers are pretty good for flat protection, so I wonder how much ride quality may suffer due to a thicker tire.

-- Also worth noting is that Schwalbe offers Marathon and Marathon Plus tires in this size.
-I have never used them for 590 but used the 700C version on my touring bikes.
-Marathons are renowned for their flat protection at the cost of ride quality.
-As it is, these tires are pretty expensive, and the regular Delta Cruisers are pretty good when it comes to flat protection, so I’d only go this route if you are supremely concerned about flats.
-(Worth noting: The Marathon Plus is offered in both 37 mm and 42 mm.
-The 42 mm should be the widest tire you can get in this size, but there may be clearance issues on old Raleighs.)
-Editor’s Note, 9 July 2022.
-It does not appear that Schwalbe is offering Marathon or Marathon Plus in this size anymore, as they are no longer listed on the site.
+Editor’s Note, 9 July 2022: It does not appear that Schwalbe is offering Marathon or Marathon Plus in this size anymore, as they are no longer listed on the site.
 I don’t know if this is due to global supply chain issues, or if they are indeed discontinuing this size for the Marathon/Marathon Plus.
 I’ll do some research and keep this up, for now.
 In the meantime, the Delta Cruiser Plus would be a worthy choice.
 Editor’s Note, 25 November 2022: Looks like they are back!